Benton County files official appeal after being denied FEMA funding

 BENTON COUNTY, Ark.
-(KFTA) — Benton County leaders have filed an official appeal after being denied disaster relief from FEMA.
+(KNWA) — Benton County leaders have filed an official appeal after being denied disaster relief from FEMA.

-The county is asking for millions of dollars to ensure its cities can come back from the devestating tornado that ripped through the area in October.
+The county is asking for millions of dollars to ensure its cities can come back from the devastating tornado that ripped through the area in October.

 Benton County Administrator of Public Safety Robert McGowen said, “The track of the tornado was over 30 miles so there was a lot of damage over a 30 mile area.”